 The problem with waves of films in similar locations is that you have to watch a lot of the same awful film over and over again, but sometimes you discover a diamond in the rough and it makes all those wasted hours a bit more worthwhile, that is exactly what happened with Hell House LLC, a small found footage horror film centred a group of friends that set up haunted houses every year to scare the public, little did they know that this years venue was already scary enough before they started.

-In terms of scares, the film contained most of the usual horror tropes, though this was explained away given the location and a small amount of jump scares never hurt a horror movie, not taking away from the build-up and when the inevitable climax occurs, the payoff is worthwhile, this film is well worth a view if you like supernatural, occult or found-footage horror films.
+In terms of scares, the film contained most of the usual horror tropes, though this was explained away given the location and a small number of jump scares never hurt a horror movie, not taking away from the build-up and when the inevitable climax occurs, the payoff is worthwhile, this film is well worth a view if you like supernatural, occult or found-footage horror films.